-Although wood is an amazingly versatile and durable material, it can be susceptible to deterioration, especially so in environments where mould, algae, fungi and wood boring insects are likely.
-The best way to protect and preserve wood, including timbers that have been tanalised or pressure treated is to use a wood preservative.
+Although wood is an amazingly versatile and durable material, it can be susceptible to deterioration especially where mould, algae, fungi and wood-boring insects are likely.
+The best way to protect and preserve wood, including timbers that have been tanalised or pressure-treated is to use a wood preservative.

-In past years, sheds, fences, railway sleepers and other exterior wood were treated with creosote, engine oil or other preservatives that contained commercial grade biocides and insecticides.
-Over the decades, as a greater understanding of the toxic nature of these products became known, many were banned or restricted for commercial use only by strict government legislation.
-Thankfully, todays domestic wood preservers, although still toxic if misused, are generally safer for both the user and environment.
+In past years, treatments such as creosote and engine oil were used to preserve exterior timber, however, as a greater understanding of the toxic nature of these products became known many were banned or restricted for commercial use only by strict government legislation.
+Thankfully, todays domestic wood preservers are safer for both the user and environment.

 Types of wood preservative

 Most wood preservatives nowadays are manufactured with similar ingredients due to the government led restrictions, however the formulas and the strength of those ingredients do vary.
 In layman terms:

 - Clear preservers help retain the natural appearance of the wood

 - Coloured preservatives act as a dual purpose treatment and stain that change the colour of the timber

 - Solvent-based formulas have been around longer and are known for their penetrative properties

 - Water-based treatments confirm to strict V.O.C (Volatile Organic Compounds) regulations being imposed by UK, European and Worldwide governments, making them safer for the environment